ChegTech logo

 Industries we work with

-iPhone mockup showing an example HVAC web design with emergency CTA, service-area pages, and phone number above the fold, built by ChegTech
+iPhone mockup of an example HVAC website built by ChegTech

 The brief

 HVAC searches don't behave like other home-services queries.
-A meaningful share are emergencies — "heater not working," "AC stopped overnight" — and they convert to whoever shows up first, fastest, and most reachable.
-Roughly 63% of local-service searches happen on mobile, and HVAC skews even higher because the search is often happening from a freezing or sweltering house.
+A meaningful share are emergencies ("heater not working," "AC stopped overnight") and they convert to whoever shows up first, fastest, and most reachable.
+BrightLocal's consumer research found 61% of people are more likely to contact a local business when its site works well on their phone, with a visible phone number among the details mobile searchers most want to see, and HVAC skews harder still because the search is often happening from a freezing or sweltering house.
 That changes the brief: phone number as a tel: link above the fold on every page, same-day availability mentioned prominently, accurate service-area schema, and FAQ content that AI assistants can extract for queries like "emergency heater repair south hill."
 Without those four, your site is invisible in the moment that actually matters.
+And once the call is won, real Google reviews shown on the page (built into every site I deliver) are what convince the next caller you're the safe choice.

 A newly installed heat-pump condenser unit on a concrete pad beside a modern Pacific Northwest home